onyx-platform/onyx-java/README.md

 ### Basic

-The use of onyx-java's core API, essentially, follows the same basic steps that construction of a pure Clojure Onyx Platform workflow does with minor differences due to onyx-java's approach.
+The use of onyx-java's core API, essentially, follows the same basic steps that construction of a pure Clojure Onyx Platform workflow does with minor differences due to onyx-java's approach.  <br>
 <br>
 The following example highlights basic usage.
 For more detail of API usage see *link-to-in-test-readme*. <br>